KUSHALkv45/Theory/KMP Notes.md

 - array will be like this LPS array : [0,1,0,0,0,1,2,2,2]
 - This table gives us characters to skip matching which will match already when u start checking from first index
 - i.e we are checking for match for the above pattern String in some String(EX) and the EX is matching till **6th** index and usually in brute force we start from beginning here but as we know that in our current matched String till now the first 2 characters **(lps[6] = 2 )** we start checking from 2nd index in our pattern this helps us reduce the time complexity and also we don't need to check from the beg of EX String again  **fun algorithm (my ass)**
+- why are we not checking from start here is because if there was a match before then we wouldn't be here ***(SMH+ass check this in future)**